MicrosoftDocs/data-api-builder-docs/data-api-builder/best-practices-configuration.md

 ---
-title: Data API builder best practices
+title: Configuration best practices
-description: This doc lists the Data API builder best practices.
+description: Review a list of current best practices and recommendations for the configuration metadata in Data API builder.
-author: anagha-todalbagi
+author: seesharprun
-ms.author: atodalbagi
+ms.author: sidandrews
+ms.reviewer: jerrynixon
 ms.service: data-api-builder
-ms.topic: best-practices
+ms.topic: concept-article
-ms.date: 04/06/2023
+ms.date: 04/01/2024
+# Customer Intent: As a developer, I want to review best practices, so that I can configure my API using current best practices.
 ---

-# Data API builder best practices
+# Configuration best practices in Data API builder

-Here are the recommended best practices for Data API Builder:
+This article includes the current recommended best practices for configuration in the Data API builder.
+This is not an exhaustive list of everything you must configure for your Data API builder solution.

 ## Name entity using PascalCasing